The Best Asphalt Sealer in 2026: Protect Your Driveway Like a Pro

 3. Acrylic / Polymer-Based Sealers

 The premium tier.
-Highly durable, environmentally friendly, and offering superior UV and weathering protection.
-They can even be tinted to different colors, but they require a higher budget and precise application to prevent cracking.
+These synthetic, highly durable formulas are completely environmentally friendly and offer superior UV and weathering protection that rivals coal tar without the PAH concerns.
+They can sometimes even be tinted to different custom colors.
+The tradeoff is that they require a higher budget and precise environmental conditions during application to prevent cracking.

-The deep penetrator.
-Best for intensely dry, aging, and worn-out asphalt because the oil rejuvenates the binder.
-Unfortunately, they are being phased out in many regions due to high volatile organic compound (VOC) emissions.
+Commonly known as the "deep penetrator."
+Best for intensely dry, aging, and worn-out asphalt because rather than creating a skin on top like paint, the oil literally penetrates and rejuvenates the original asphalt binder beneath the surface.
+Unfortunately, they are being phased out in many regions due to high volatile organic compound (VOC) emissions which contribute to smog.

 Quick Comparison: Asphalt Sealer Types